In Person Event Exhibitor Registration

 If you have joined us as an exhibitor before, please join us again at one or more of the venues.
 If you’re a first-timer, welcome!
 As always, the Archaeology Roadshow will be a great way for organizations and individuals to share their passion and knowledge about archaeology and heritage with a diverse public.

-As in past years, we have chosen a theme for 2025: “The Archaeology of Art & Craft”.
+As in past years, we have chosen a theme for 2026: “The Archaeology of Fire & Water”.

-We also have a general guide for creating in person exhibits here
+We have a general guide for creating in person exhibits here

-Harney County: Hines Park in Burns/Hines – Saturday, June 28th
+Harney County: Burns/Hines – Saturday, June 27th, Location TBD

-The Dalles: The Columbia Gorge Discovery Center & Museum – TBD
+The Dalles: The Columbia Gorge Discovery Center & Museum – Saturday, November 14th, 11am – 3pm

 Questions?
 Please contact us at archshow@pdx.edu